 13. Trade Fatty Meats for Lean

-If you don’t want to cut out red meat entirely, begin replacing half of your normal consumption with lean cuts and fish.
-I’m horrible at cooking fish at home so if you have tips or ideas, lay it on me.
+If you aren’t cutting out red meat entirely, begin replacing half of your normal consumption with lean cuts and fish.

-I may not be fit and young like Mimi, but I can eat healthy like her!
+I may not be as fit or young like Mimi, but I can eat healthy like her…baby steps.

 I independently selected products in this post—if you buy from one of my links, I may earn a commission.